atomisthq/docs/docs/user-guide/spring-agent.md

 ### Using the Atomist Bot

-Add the Spring Agent to a project by running `@atomist add atomist agent`.
+Add the Spring Agent to a project by running `@atomist add spring agent`.
+Ideally you would run this command from a Slack channel that is linked to GitHub repository via `@atomist repo <repo owner name> <repo name>`.

 ### Manually